The Last Dragon: Production

 The Last Dragon was based on an original screenplay by Louis Venosta, then a struggling young actor/dancer who stated he was "tired of being cast as 'Gang Member #3' in every urban film made in New York".
 The screenplay was purchased by Tri-Star Pictures for Motown Productions and was quickly approved for production which began in New York City locations on April 16, 1984.
 This was the first acting role for Taimak, a then-19-year-old black belt who learned to act on the set of this picture.
-Reyes, martial artist and actor, made his film debut at the age of twelve in this film.
-Carry, in the role of Sho'nuff, trained in martial arts for the film.
-Gordy was frequently on the set and had many of his Motown artists visit.
+Ernie Reyes Jr., martial artist and actor, made his film debut at the age of twelve in this film.
+Julius Carry, in the role of Sho'nuff, trained in martial arts for the film.
+Berry Gordy was frequently on the set and had many of his Motown artists visit.
 Producer Suzanne de Passe was very hands on with the project.
-Billy Blanks was at one point considered for the role of Leroy Green as was Wesley Snipes, Mario Van Peebles, Laurence Fishburne and even Denzel Washington.
+Billy Blanks was at one point considered for the role of Leroy Green as were Wesley Snipes, Mario Van Peebles, Laurence Fishburne and even Denzel Washington.
 Vanity, who had just left the production of Purple Rain, was cast after Gordy signed her to a four-picture contract.

 Notable film locations include the Harlem Karate Institute of Grandmaster Ernest Hyman, Japanese Goju-Ryu, in Harlem, New York City where the Dojo and workout scenes were filmed.
 The Victory Theater on 42nd Street, which was an adult movie theatre, was used for the scene where Sho'nuff interrupts the viewing of Enter the Dragon.
 Ron Van Clief choreographed the fight for this scene in which Carry performed his own stunts.
 Bernstein's-on-Essex, a kosher Chinese restaurant, was used in the film with its decor intact.

 Music

 The film has a soundtrack of the same name and features music supervised by executive producer Berry Gordy.
 Featured in this film is a DeBarge song, "Rhythm of the Night", written by Diane Warren.
 The song reached number 3 on the Billboard Hot 100 and number 1 on the Billboard R&B charts.
-The film's Richard Perry-produced title theme was nominated for Worst "Original" Song at the 1985 Golden Raspberry Awards, as was Vanity's song "7th Heaven".
+The song was nominated for the Golden Globe Award for Best Original Song at the 43rd Golden Globe Awards.
+The film's Richard Perry-produced title theme sung by Dwight David was nominated for the Golden Raspberry Award for Worst Original Song at the 6th Golden Raspberry Awards, as was Vanity's song "7th Heaven".

-A song that was not featured but still benefited from critical acclaim was "Upset Stomach", written and performed by Stevie Wonder.
+A song on the soundtrack that benefited from critical acclaim was "Upset Stomach", written and performed by Stevie Wonder.
 It also marked the return of Willie Hutch to Motown with the song "The Glow".
 Charlene performed the song "Fire" for the soundtrack.
-The score was composed by Segal.
+The score was composed by Misha Segal.
 The love theme song called "First Time on a Ferris Wheel" was also composed by Segal with lyrics by Harriet Schock and performed by Smokey Robinson and Syreeta.